scala/docs.scala-lang/overviews/parallel-collections/ctries.md

     }
     println()

-The concurrent trie data structure supports a linearizable, lock-free, constant time, lazily evaluated snapshot operation.
-The snapshot operation merely creates a new root for the concurrent trie.
+The concurrent tries also support a linearizable, lock-free, constant time `snapshot` operation.
+This operation creates a new concurrent trie with all the elements at a specific point in time, thus in effect capturing the state of the trie at a specific point.
+The `snapshot` operation merely creates a new root for the concurrent trie.
 Subsequent updates lazily rebuild the part of the concurrent trie relevant to the update and leave the rest of the concurrent trie intact.
 First of all, this means that the snapshot operation by itself is not expensive since it does not copy the elements.
 Second, since the copy-on-write optimization copies only parts of the concurrent trie, subsequent modifications scale horizontally.
+The `readOnlySnapshot` method is slightly more efficient than the `snapshot` method, but returns a read-only map which cannot be modified.
+Concurrent tries also support a linearizable, constant-time `clear` operation based on the snapshot mechanism.
+To learn more about how concurrent tries and snapshots work, see \[[1][1]\] and \[[2][2]\].

 The iterators for concurrent tries are based on snapshots.
 Before the iterator object gets created, a snapshot of the concurrent trie is taken, so the iterator